-To enable the Nursing Department to make the required adjustments to the new nursing courses within the KapCC Practical Nursing Program, the practical nursing courses offered in the Fall 2017 and Spring 2018 will be designated as experimental courses; after which, pending approval by the college, the practical nursing courses will be converted to non-experimental (permanent) courses starting in the Fall 2018.
-Pending final approval by the Hawaii Board of Nursing, nursing students entering the PRCN program in the Fall 2017 semester and thereafter and who successfully complete the PRCN program will be eligible to sit for the NCLEX-PN exam to obtain their practical nursing license in Hawai‘i.
+Pending approval by the College, the Nursing Department at Kapi‘olani Community College plans to implement a new concept-based curriculum for the Practical Nursing program.
+To enable the Nursing Department to make the required adjustments to the new nursing courses within the Practical Nursing program, the practical nursing courses offered in Fall 2017 and Spring 2018 semesters will be designated as experimental courses; after which, pending approval by the College, the practical nursing course will be converted to permanent courses starting in Fall 2018.

 Revised Program Entry and Application Periods for Practical Nursing Program